anasAsh/Yii-Elastica/README.md

 Yii-Elastica
 ============

-a Yii application component, Dataprovider and autoloader, to use Elastica PHP library inside Yii. the aim of this componenets is to create a dataprovider that can be used  with all other Yii extesions or widgets (ex: CGridView).
+a Yii application component, Dataprovider and autoloader, to use Elastica PHP library inside Yii framework. the aim of this componenets is to create a dataprovider that can be used  with all other Yii extesions or widgets (ex: CGridView).

 ### Main connfigrations